Kazalev/Kazalev/README.md

 - 🔭 Currently working as JavaSript Developer for KPMG IT Service
 - 🌱 Currently learning about MERN Stack
 - 🚀 Love to build things with JavaScript, React and Vue.js
 - ⚡ Passionate about programming, gym, football, DIY projects, games
-- 🌱 **Open to learn**
 #

 ### 🧰 Languages and Tools